Top Breastfeeding Positions For Mom and Baby

 Most babies are ready to have breastmilk immediately after birth while others will have milk 1 to 2 hours after.
 In most cases, you can begin breastfeeding within a few hours after your baby is born.
 When your baby is born, you would be thrilled and excited to lift them in your arms and you may even be encouraged to hold them against your skin, also known as skin-to-skin contact or “kangaroo care”.
 This shows your affection for your child and creates the much-needed mom-baby bond.
 This affection will ultimately encourage you to breastfeed your baby, and your baby to latch and have milk from you.

-Once your baby is born, your breasts start to fill up with breastmilk.
-Firstly, your body will produce “colostrum” which is a pre-milk that can think and be watery or thick or yellowish.
+Once your baby is born, your breasts start to fill up with breast milk.
+Firstly, your body will produce colostrum immediately after birth (4).
+This is a pre-milk that can be watery, thick, or yellowish and has all the nutrients that a newborn needs.
 Pre-milk lasts for just some time until your baby learns fully to nurse.
 After around 4-5 days, once the nursing period is over, the real breastmilk will start to flow in.

 [Read : Kangaroo Mother Care For Newborn Babies]